 Hydrochemical digital models of speleogenesis are powerful tools to understand the physical and chemical processes that determine the evolution of caves.
-Initial models of the evolution of 1D fractures (Dreybrodt, 1990;Palmer, 1991;Dreybrodt, 1996) were soon extended to different manifestations of fracture networks within 2D and 3D domains (Groves and Howard, 1994;Siemers and Dreybrodt, 1998;Kaufmann et al., 2010;Kaufmann, 2016;Li et al., 2020).
-An example variety of hypothetical hydrological, structural and geochemical settings were envisioned in order to understand the basic speleogenetic mechanisms (Birk et al., 2003;Kaufmann, 2003;Dreybrodt et al., 2005;Gabrovsek and Dreybrodt, 2010).
-The models have also been used for a process-based interpretation of real situations (Kaufmann and Romanov, 2019).
+Initial models of the evolution of 1D fractures (Dreybrodt, 1990;Palmer, 1991) were soon extended to different manifestations of fracture networks within 2D and 3D domains (Groves and Howard, 1994;Siemers and Dreybrodt, 1998;Kaufmann et al., 2010;Li et al., 2020).
+Variety of hypothetical hydrological, structural and geochemical settings were envisioned in order to understand the basic speleogenetic mechanisms (Dreybrodt et al., 2005;Gabrovsek and Dreybrodt, 2010;Kaufmann, 2003;Birk et al., 2003).
+The models have also been used for a process-based interpretation of

+35 real situations (Kaufmann and Romanov, 2019).
 The development of the models has been guided by theoretical insights based on small scale detailed studies of dissolution front propagation and fingering (Hanna and Rajaram, 1998;Cheung and Rajaram, 2002;Szymczak and Ladd, 2009;Dreybrodt and Gabrovšek, 2019).
 Most of the models simulate epigene speleogenesis governed by the aggressive solution from the surface.